 Aquarium schema code:

-Guide on How to Create a Aquarium Schema
+How to Create a Aquarium Schema

 Step 1: Fill out the form above as much as possible.

 Note:Use this Schema.org based structured data generator tool to easily create Aquarium schema.

 The properties are the description of your entity.
 You don't have to fill in all the properties on this page.
 Provide what is available and leave what is not.
 To learn more about each property in your schema type please check Aquarium schema properties

 Step 2: When complete click the Copy Code button to get your JSON-LD code

 Notes:To check if your code is eligible for featured snippets (rich snippets or rich results) test your code with the Rich Results Test tool to learn more about which schema are qualified for rich results check out Google’s search gallery.

 To validate your markup code, check your JSON-LD code with the Schema Markup Validator

 Step 3: To add a sub-schema, click on the Create Knowledge Graph button